Skip to content

 BehaviorRule

-guard.handlers.behavior_handler.BehaviorRule(rule_type, threshold, window=3600, pattern=None, action='log', custom_action=None)
+guard_core.handlers.behavior_handler.BehaviorRule(rule_type, threshold, window=3600, pattern=None, action='log', custom_action=None)

-Source code in guard/handlers/behavior_handler.py
+Source code in guard_core/handlers/behavior_handler.py

 def __init__(